-In September 2000, the school was awarded Sports College status and has recently been awarded re-designation until 2015.
+This allowed the school to expand on the amount of sporting opportunities provided to our students.
 The school has many students attending from well outside the school’s catchment area.
 Students start at the school with a wide range of education achievement and social backgrounds, broadly in line with the national average distribution.
 A very small proportion of students are from minority ethnic groups; there are an extremely small number for whom English is a second language.
 The proportion of students in the school identified as having special and additional educational needs, including students with a statement of special educational needs is broadly in line with the national average.
 The proportion of students known to be eligible for free school meals is below the national average.

 The school’s links with the local community are outstanding and recognised in the last Ofsted Inspection for the quality of its community links.
 The school aims to ensure that it is at the heart of the community and that the community is at the heart of the school.
 Students are offered a curriculum, which used the community as a resource to enrich teaching and learning, with individuals and groups involved in the school, complementing and enhancing the knowledge and expertise of the teaching staff.